Beckenham: Sport

 Beckenham has a non-League football club Beckenham Town F.C., which plays at Eden Park Avenue, and a Sunday league team, Beckenham Manor Football Club, which plays at Langley Sports Club.

 Beckenham Cricket Club plays at Foxgrove Road, a former first-class cricket ground.
-It has been the breeding ground of England internationals Derek Underwood and Richard Ellison, and most recently Kent County captain Robert Key.

 From 1886 to 1996, the club also staged the Kent Championships, an international tennis tournament, which featured many of the world's top players because it opened the grass-court season building up to The Championships at Wimbledon.
-In June 1968, the club held the world's first "open" grass-court tournament - one month after the sport became open to amateur and professional players - with Australians Fred Stolle and Margaret Court winning the singles titles.
-Beckenham Cricket Club is also the home to Bromley and Beckenham Hockey Club.
+In June 1968, the club held the world's first "open" grass-court tournament – one month after the sport became open to amateur and professional players – with Australians Fred Stolle and Margaret Court winning the singles titles.

 Beckenham Rugby Football Club is a rugby union club formed originally in 1894.
 It fields six senior men's teams a successful women's team, and also has one of the largest youth sections in the South East.

-Beccehamians RFC, a rugby union club founded in 1933, plays competitive rugby at Sparrows Den, at the bottom of Corkscrew Hill near West Wickham.
+Beccehamians RFC, a rugby union club founded in 1933, plays competitive rugby at Sparrows Den, near West Wickham.

+Beckenham Cricket Club is also the home to Bromley and Beckenham Hockey Club.

 Swimmers from Beckenham Swimming Club, established in 1893, have gained medals in the 21st century at national and international levels.

+New Beccehamian Hockey Club play their home games at the HSBC Sports and Social Club adjacent to New Beckenham railway station.
+They currently have three men's and three ladies hockey teams and play competitive fixtures in the Kent Hockey League.

 The training ground for Premier League club Crystal Palace is located on Copers Cope Road.

 Media

-In Simon Brett's long-running BBC Radio 4 comedy drama, No Commitments (1992–2007), Beckenham is the home of the wildly snobbish, socially aspirational and insecure sister Victoria; the town is frequently mocked by association.
+In Simon Brett's long-running BBC Radio 4 comedy drama No Commitments (1992–2007), Beckenham is the home of the snobbish, socially aspirational and insecure sister Victoria; the town is frequently mocked by association.

 Beckenham is also one of the main locations of the novel The Buddha of Suburbia (1990), by Hanif Kureishi.